kristianperkins/zeek/README.rst

 Zeek: Zookeeper CLI for caged animals!
 ======================================

-The Z and K are for Zookeeper, the E's are just for fun.
+The Z and K are for `Zookeeper <http://zookeeper.apache.org>`_, the E's are just for fun.

 Break free from the menagerie of configuration.
-Zeek is a [zookeeper] command line application that makes it easy to see what is in all those cages.
+Zeek is a ZooKeeper command line application that makes it easy to see what is in all those cages.
 This CLI works best in ZSH.

-Turn On: Installation
+Turn On - (Installation)
 ---------------------

 To install zeek:

     $ pip install git+https://github.com/krockode/zeek

-Tune In: Configuration
+Tune In - (Configuration)
 ----------------------

 > TODO: example of how to configure Zookeeper remote location(s.)

-Drop Out: Usage
+Drop Out - (Usage)
 ---------------

 > TODO: Drop Out section should be concise.